EducationalVideoCenter/WAC/YPV Curriculum/Markdown Annotated Lessons/FinalScreening.md

+# Final Screening

+_It’s important to treat the screening as an important event by creating a comfortable screening space.
+EVC screenings are often held in the school cafeteria, but tables and chairs are moved to mimic a theater and refreshments are served.
+Notice how excited and nervous students are to screen their documentaries and to answer questions from the audience.
+Notice too their sense of pride and accomplishment after the screening as they receive congratulations from family members, teachers, friends and members of the community._

+<br><br>

+**_Materials/Equipment:_**
 -   Final documentary on appropriate format (DVD, DV tape or VHS)

 -   TV with Camera, VCR or DVD player or Computer with Projector